Spaghetti Western: A Fistful of Dollars and its impact

 In this seminal film, Leone used a distinct visual style with large face close ups to tell the story of a hero entering a town that is ruled by two outlaw gangs, and ordinary social relations are nonexistent.
 The hero betrays and plays the gangs against each other to make money.
 He uses his cunning and exceptional weapons skill to assist a family threatened by both gangs.
 His treachery is exposed, and he is severely beaten, but in the end, he defeats the remaining gang.
 The interactions in this story range between cunning and irony (the tricks, deceits, unexpected actions and sarcasm of the hero), and pathos (terror and brutality against defenseless people and against the hero after his doublecross has been revealed).
 Ennio Morricone's innovative score expresses a similar duality between quirky and unusual sounds and instruments, and sacral dramatizing for the big confrontation scenes.
 Another important novelty was Clint Eastwood's performance as the man with no name—an unshaven, sarcastic, insolent Western antihero with personal goals in mind, and with distinct visuals to boot—the squint, the cigarillo, the poncho, etc.

 The spaghetti Western was born, flourished and faded in a highly commercial production environment.
 The Italian "low" popular film production was usually low-budget and low-profit, and the easiest way to success was imitating a proven success.
-When the typically low-budget production, A Fistful of Dollars, turned into a remarkable box-office success, the industry eagerly lapped up its innovations.
-Most subsequent spaghetti Westerns tried to get a ragged, laconic hero with superhuman weapon skill, preferably one who looked like Clint Eastwood: Franco Nero, John Garko, and Terence Hill started out that way; Anthony Steffen and others stayed that way throughout their spaghetti Western careers.
+When the typically low-budget production, A Fistful of Dollars, turned into a remarkable box-office success, the industry began to copy its innovations.
+Most subsequent Spaghetti Westerns aimed to portray a laconic hero with superhuman weapon skill, preferably one resembling Clint Eastwood: Franco Nero, John Garko, and Terence Hill started out that way; Anthony Steffen and others stayed that way throughout their spaghetti Western careers.